GuanceCloud/datakit/internal/export/doc/en/datakit-offline-install.md

 Fully Managed Mode refers to building a file server within the user's internal network, hosting all public CDN installation packages in the user's local environment to replace the functionality of the public CDN.

+> **Installing DataKit 1.x:** The public download examples in this section synchronize the DataKit `2.x` `/datakit-v2/` path by default.
+To synchronize and install DataKit `1.x`, replace `/datakit-v2/` with `/datakit/` in the public URLs.
+The local Nginx directory can use any name and does not need to match the public path.
+The static resource domain in each URL is rendered for the current documentation brand.

 Currently, DataKit's installation address is a public network address, and all binary data as well as installation scripts are downloaded from the CDN site static.<<<custom_key.brand_main_domain>>>.
 For machines that cannot access this site, a file server can be deployed within the internal network to replace the static.<<<custom_key.brand_main_domain>>> site.

 The workflow of Fully Managed Mode is as follows: